Huixxi/LLM-CookBook/README.md

 # LLM-CookBook
-Learn how to use the best open source llm tools and eyes open to see the world.
+Learn how to use the best open source llm tools and keep eyes open to see the changing world.